Internationalization of Rail Yard Billing Product

 The main goal of the second phase was the popularization of two products (Car Repair Billing and Maintenance Management systems) and the expansion into new markets.
 Both systems were initially presented only in English, therefore modifications were required to support other languages.

-The Maintenance Management System was designed to manage repair and maintenance information for the railcars.
+The Maintenance Management System as a rail signaling solution was designed to manage repair and maintenance information for the railcars.
 It also provided the ability to generate repair invoices and reports, review invoice determinations from billing companies, as well as initiate rebuttals and counter-billing.

 Since the Car Repair Billing product itself consisted of two components, this would require a specific approach towards internationalization.
 The web site portion of the product was intended to generate and monitor the workflow of railcar repairs.
 This would include the ability to search the status of repaired vehicles, cost of the fix, and generate invoices.